Defining sales coaching

-By creating an effective sales coaching strategy, sales managers can focus more on each person’s needs, resulting in better selling techniques, greater sales, and more organisational cohesion.
+By creating an effective sales coaching strategy, sales managers can focus more on each person’s needs, resulting in better selling techniques, greater sales, and more organizational cohesion.
 There is no one-size-fits-all approach to sales coaching—openness to change is crucial in making a lasting positive impact.
-Sales coaching focuses on clarifying appropriate behaviours and helping both the manager and representative concentrate on areas of improvement.
+Sales coaching focuses on clarifying appropriate behaviors and helping both the manager and representative concentrate on areas of improvement.

 - Connecting with team members on a professional and personal level.

-- Recognising when employees have improved and motivating them to continue to do better.
+- Recognizing when employees have improved and motivating them to continue to do better.